BasKrueger/FlappyBirdWonder/README.md

     <img src="readme/WonderBanner.PNG" alt="Not Skystone Banner"><br>
 </p>

 Flappy Bird Wonder is a common flappy bird clone, but with a Mario Wonder inspired twist.
-This is a small project is the result spare hours where I got nothing better to do.
+This small project is the accumulated result of a couple spare hours where I got nothing better to do.

 # Gameplay